withastro/astro.build/src/pages/blog/experimental-server-side-rendering.md

 Server-side rendering is a well-understood solution to scaling large websites, going back to the earliest days of the internet.
 SSR is no silver bullet, but, when done right, SSR is an invaluable tool for certain use-cases.

-Take user authentication, which is something not easily achieved on a static site.
-You might do a couple of different ways:
+Take user authentication for instance.
+With static site generation, you have a couple different approaches:

 1. Check for a cookie or JWT in localStorage, then redirect to a login page if the user doesn’t have one.
 If using a cookie this prevents using `HttpOnly`, opening you to malicious JavaScript attacks.
-Also not shown here is, what do you do if the token is not valid?
-You still need to check and respond in that case.

 ```html
 <script>